Follow TV Tropes

 • Veep: The lesbian Marjorie Palmiotti is played by the lesbian Clea Duvall.

-• Y: The Last Man (2021): Elliot Fletcher is a trans man and plays Sam Jordan, who shares his gender.
+• Y: The Last Man (2021): Elliot Fletcher is a queer trans man and plays Sam Jordan, who shares his gender.

-• Fantasy Island (2021): In "The Romance and the Bromance" Caitlin Stasey, who is pansexual, played Isabel, a young woman who's a huge fan of Victorian author Rachel Coldwater, traveling into the past where they get into a romance.
+• Fantasy Island (2021): In "The Romance and the Bromance", Caitlin Stasey, who is pansexual, played Isabel, a young woman who's a huge fan of Victorian author Rachel Coldwater, traveling into the past where they get into a romance.

 • Roswell, New Mexico: Tyler Blackburn is openly bisexual and plays Alex Manes, who's gay.

 • The L Word: Laurel Holloman, Leisha Hailey, Katherine Moennig, Clementine Ford, Tammy Lynn Michaels, Guinevere Turner, Jane Lynch, Alexandra Holden, Kelly McGillis, Kristanna Loken, Karina Lombard and Heather Matarazzo are all lesbian or bisexual in real life, as well as playing lesbian or bisexual characters on the show (and Mia Kirshner has hinted at bisexuality in interviews).
 Amusingly, Leisha Hailey was the only actual (out) lesbian of the main cast (at the time), yet her character was bisexual.
 Daniel Sea, who played Max (a trans man who's initially identified as a lesbian cis woman) also had a very similar experience, coming out as non-binary and using they/them pronouns, still identifying as a lesbian in solidarity with women though saying their orientation is more akin to bisexual.
 Katherine Moennig is notable for only realizing that she's a lesbian while she was working on the show, a rare example of a character being their actor's real-life Closet Key.
-This continued in its Sequel Series The L Word: Generation Q, adding new characters, mostly queer women but one trans man too, while most are played by actors of the same orientation or gender.
-Minor characters such as Rebecca Dowery (played by Olivia Thirlby, who's a bisexual woman like her) also followed this.

 • For the People: Anya, a lesbian, is portrayed by pansexual Caitlin Stasey.